How Pricing Shapes Brand Perception and Signals Value

 Anchoring

 Anchoring means presenting a higher-priced option first to establish a reference point.
-Once people see a high price, subsequent prices appear more reasonable in comparison.
+All subsequent prices then appear more reasonable in comparison.

-Technically, all of the strategies mentioned below rely on anchoring.
+Basically, all the strategies described below are based on the principle of anchoring.

 Charm Pricing

-Setting prices at $9.95 instead of $10 or $97 instead of $100 can make products seem more affordable, especially for lower-cost items.
-Customers tend to focus on the first digit, which causes a $9.99 to feel lower than $10.
+Products can appear more affordable if the price is stated as $9.95 instead of $10 or $97 instead of $100, especially for lower-priced items.
+Customers tend to focus on the first digit—9 appears smaller than 10.

 Example: At our local market, many items, such as fruits and vegetables, are priced at something like $3.99 per kilo, even though New Zealand doesn’t even use 1-cent coins.